MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-kiosk.md

 Other types of profiles and policies, such as device restrictions that are not related to the kiosk configuration profile, do not conflict with the kiosk configuration profile.

 #### Examples of how to use groups

 - You use a single group for both devices and users.
 One device and users A, B, and C are members of this group.
 No matter which user signs on to the device first (and goes through the Out-of-Box Experience, or OOBE), the kiosk configuration deploys to the device.
 Users A, B, and C can all sign in to the device and get the kiosk experience.

-- You use a device group and a user group.
-Users A, B, and C are members of the device group.
-Users B and C are also members of the user group (user A is not a member).
+- You use multiple groups.
+Users A, B, and C are members of Group 1.
+The HoloLens device is also a member of Group 1.
+Users B and C are also members of Group 2 (user A is not a member).
 No matter which user signs on to the device first, the kiosk configuration deploys to the device.
 However, after that the user experiences differ as follows:

   - Users B and C can sign in to the device, and they get the kiosk experience.
   - User A can sign in to the device, but does not get the kiosk experience.
-If the device is a multi-app kiosk, user A can use the device as a typical non-kiosk device.
+User A can use the device as a typical non-kiosk device.

 - You contract devices out to two different vendors who need different kiosk experiences.
 Each vendor's devices belong to a unique device group.
 You create a different kiosk configuration profile for each vendor, and assign each vendor's profile to its device group.